 The top kinds of HIPAA violations are due to lost or stolen devices, hackings, improper disposals, third-party disclosures, employee dishonesty, unauthorized release of PHI, lack of training, unsecure records, and people with big mouths.

-People and organizations who seek compliance with HIPAA should consider, Risk Analysis , Risk Management, Sanction Policy, Information Systems Activity Reviews, employee oversight, officers, multiple organizations, ePHI access, Security Reminders, protection against malware, login monitoring, password management, response and reporting, Contingency plans, contingency plans updates and analysis, emergency mode, evaluations, and business associate agreements.
+People and organizations who seek compliance with HIPAA should consider, Risk assessment software, Risk Management, Sanction Policy, Information Systems Activity Reviews, employee oversight, officers, multiple organizations, ePHI access, Security Reminders, protection against malware, login monitoring, password management, response and reporting, Contingency plans, contingency plans updates and analysis, emergency mode, evaluations, and business associate agreements.